-So in effect, to mar “perfection” a beauty spot is placed on children, brides and bridegrooms.
-Interestingly in the south during the “Seemantham” ceremony done for Pregnant women in their 7th month, the women has to wear a black saree.
+In effect, to mar “perfection” a beauty spot is placed on children, brides and bridegrooms.
+In the south during the “Seemantham” ceremony done for Pregnant women in their 7th month, the women has to wear a black saree.

-In anycase, the different things to take away the drishti are localized and will have many different forms.
-One of the common things is to throw salt and chilli in into the fire and have the child or person also spit into it.
+The different things to take away the drishti are localized and will have many different forms.
+One of the common things is to throw salt and chili in into the fire and have the child or person also spit into it.
 Another is to take an arati of them with the flame on a lemon, coconut or pumpkin and dash this on the ground.
 In fact, the act of taking arati after functions is that the vermillion will absorb any evil energies from Drishti.